LGBTQ rights in Iceland: Sex education

 Since 2016, the town of Hafnarfjörður has included information about same-sex relationships in its eighth grade (age 14–15) sex education lessons.

 The Queer Student Association of Iceland organises several social activities, such as field trips, where students of the University of Iceland can discuss and learn about LGBT issues.

 Blood donation

 In 2014, a man filed a lawsuit against the blood ban, describing the current policy as a clear example of discrimination.

 In October 2015, Health Minister Kristján Þór Júlíusson announced his support for regulatory changes to enable MSM in Iceland to donate blood.
-It has been announced that sometime in the near future, Iceland will allow gay and bisexual men to donate blood.

-In September 2021 it was announced that gay and bi men will be able to legally donate blood after a 4-month deferral period.In October 2024, Iceland announced that it will be revising it's blood donation laws to allow queer men to donate blood with the same restrictions as straight men.Since July 2025, men who have had sex with other men are able to donate blood.
+It was announced that Iceland would allow gay and bisexual men to donate blood.
+In September 2021 it was announced that gay and bi men would be able to legally donate blood after a 4-month deferral period.
+Since September 2026, men who have had sex with other men are able to donate blood without restrictions.